 Security of runtime process in iOS and iPadOS

 All third-party apps are “sandboxed,” so they are restricted from accessing files stored by other apps or from making changes to the device.
-Sandboxing prevents apps from gathering or modifying information stored by other apps.
+Sandboxing is designed to prevent apps from gathering or modifying information stored by other apps.
 Each app has a unique home directory for its files, which is randomly assigned when the app is installed.
 If a third-party app needs to access information other than its own, it does so only by using services explicitly provided by iOS and iPadOS.

 System files and resources are also shielded from the users’ apps.
 Most iOS and iPadOS system files and resources run as the nonprivileged user “mobile,” as do all third-party apps.
 The entire operating system partition is mounted as read-only.
 Unnecessary tools, such as remote login services, aren’t included in the system software, and APIs don’t allow apps to escalate their own privileges to modify other apps or iOS and iPadOS.